mvillion/goertzel-fft/README.md

 First problem:
 How much master Goertzel is?
 How can it be made faster?

+  ![Fig 01.
+Result of benchmark (cost)][dtype_float64_cost]

+Higher order radix are faster up to 8..
+SSE and AVX are not necessarily faster but AVX allows using less registers, which in the end enables faster versions.

+  ![Fig 01.
+Result of test (error)][dtype_float64_error]

+Higher order radix have better numerical precision.

 Second problem:
 If Goertzel is used to compute all frequencies, how much slower Goertzel is?
 This problem does not fully make sense.